eclipse-californium/californium/demo-apps/cf-s3-proxy-server/README.md

 ```

 Enter your `dns-domain` name in the first `CORSRule` in order grant that access.
+The `Content-Encoding` and `Content-Length` are added for supporting "gzip" files.

 In some cases it's comfortable to test changes in the javascript app from a local running CoAP-S3-proxy accessed with `https://localhost:8080`.
 If you want that, please keep the second rule, otherwise remove it.